release-it/release-it/docs/plugins.md

 Implement release-cycle methods to execute logic during the release process.
 All methods are run async, so `async/await` can be used freely.

+Make sure any method returns `false` when it's disabled or skipped, in order to skip the execution of the `after:[plugin]:[method]` hook. this is especially relevant for the `release` method.

 #### init()

 Implement `init` to validate prerequisites, and gather application or package details such as the current version.